 When it comes to writing about Prague, it’s difficult to me to tell you what I liked the most.
 It seems it has its very own personality problem.
-If in daylight you are inspired by the pastel coloured buildings, in its dazzling Baroque style, by twilight, with the lights go out, it’s the gothicism of some of its buildings that shines, in a more melodramatic nature that I found profoundly touching.
+If in daylight you are inspired by the pastel coloured buildings, in its dazzling Baroque style, by twilight, when the lights go out, it’s the gothicism of some of its buildings that shines, in a more melodramatic nature that I found profoundly touching.
 Then you have the elegant Art Nouveau buildings, and you can also find some more edgy architecture, just look at the Dancing House.

 It’s like an architectural maze where you can get sort of lost – in a good way – in diverse feelings from happiness to melancholy.
 And yet, it’s so beautiful, it can make you feel like a privileged kid that just got awesome new clothes for Christmas.
 Yap – Prague gave me a lecture, more like a shower, on amazing architecture, stunning sights and interesting history.